tobymurray/mr_splashy_pants/README.md

 # This is a WIP, you likely won't find it particularly useful

 # Set up
-Follow https://github.com/reddit-archive/reddit/wiki/OAuth2 for set up instructions.
+There are some hand rolled getting started instructions here: https://github.com/tobymurray/mr_splashy_pants/blob/master/getting-started/getting-started.md.
 You can use https://tobymurray.github.io/reddit-auth-generator/ to help generate an auth string.

+Alternatively, you can follow https://github.com/reddit-archive/reddit/wiki/OAuth2 for more complete set up instructions.

 # Use
 Set up a script with access to a Reddit account, collect the access token, the client ID, and the client secret.
 Once you have that, get a refresh token and an access token.
 Once you have that you can do: